eglxiang/icassp15_emotion/Readme.md

-###Joint Sparse and Low-Rank representation for emotion recognition.
+###Joint sparse and low-rank representation for emotions.
 ![](illustration.png "The Joint Sparse and Low-Rank Model applied to emotion recognition.")
 Contact: xxiang@cs.jhu.edu